teuben/nemo/scripts/csh/mkmh97.md

    as the diameter of the circular orbit.
 This could be a fun way to study dynamical friction (cf. Bontekoe & v Albada 1987MNRAS.224..349B   White, ...)

-3. Exact Newtonian solutions vs. Order Of Magnitude Estimates
+3. Exact Newtonian solutions vs. Order Of Magnitude Estimates.
+Can you use this script to get an idea of the accuracy of the forces of tree vs. exact newton?

 4. various sanity tests
    e.g. energy conservation as function of integration step